-Somerset Academy Charter Elementary School (South Homestead) (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
-The Schools' charter is held by Somerset Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
-The governing body of the School is the board of directors of Somerset Academy, Inc., which is composed of eight members and also governs other charter schools.
+Somerset Academy Charter Middle School (South Homestead) (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
+The School's charter is held by Somerset Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
+The governing body of the School is the board of directors of Somerset Academy, Inc., which is composed of seven members and also governs other charter schools.
 The board of directors has determined that no component units exists that would require inclusion in the School's financial statements.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter granted by the sponsoring district, the School Board of Miami-Dade County, Florida.
-The current charter expires on June 30, 2022 and it can be renewed in accordance with law.
+The current charter expires on June 30, 2023 and it can be renewed in accordance with law.
 A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

-The School is located in Homestead, Florida for students from kindergarten through fifth grades and is funded by the District.
-These financial statements are for the year ended June 30, 2017, when approximately 512 students were enrolled for the school year.
+The School is located in Homestead, Florida for students from sixth through eighth grades and is funded by the District.
+These financial statements are for the year ended June 30, 2019, when an average 590 students were enrolled for the school year.